Liberal Party USA

-Liberal Party USA (formerly known as Association of Liberty State Parties) is a classical liberal political party in the United States that is affiliated with multiple state parties.
+The Liberal Party USA (formerly known as Association of Liberty State Parties) is a classical liberal political party in the United States that is affiliated with multiple state parties.

 In 2022, the state libertarian parties from Massachusetts and New Mexico disaffiliated from the national Libertarian Party and affiliated with one another.
 The Libertarian Party of Virginia also split, with some members leaving to form a new party, the Virginia Classical Liberal Party, that affiliated with Liberal Party USA.
 Additionally, the Liberal Party of Pennsylvania is associated with the organization.

 For the 2024 United States presidential election, Liberal Party USA nominated Laura Ebke and party chairwoman Trisha Butler as the party's first presidential and vice presidential nominees.

 History

-Association of Liberty State Parties
+Association of Liberty State Parties (2022-2024)

 At the 2022 Libertarian National Convention members of the Mises Caucus, a paleolibertarian group, staged a takeover of the Libertarian Party and shifted the party in a rightward direction.
-The caucus got their members elected to sweep leadership positions, including Angela McArdle as chairwoman and Joshua Smith as vice-chairman.
+The caucus got their members elected to sweep leadership positions, including Angela McArdle as chair and Joshua Smith as vice-chair.
 After the takeover, many non-Mises-affiliated members walked out, criticizing the group for rejecting libertarian orthodoxy and for several allegedly racist statements Caucus members had made in the past.
 More ardent members of the party started to splinter, with Pennsylvania, the state with the most elected Libertarian officeholders, seeing a hardliner Mises-affiliated member, Rob Cowburn, being named chairman, resulting in dissidents splitting to form the Keystone Party of Pennsylvania.

-After the Mises-dominated Libertarian Party adopted the national divorce as part of the party's official core rallying cries, more moderate members of the party began to mutiny, with the state Libertarian affiliates in New Mexico and Virginia disaffiliating from the national party, and in the case of Virginia, dissolving itself.
+After the Mises-dominated Libertarian Party adopted the national divorce as part of the party's official core rallying cries, several moderate members of the party began to mutiny, with the state Libertarian affiliates in New Mexico and Virginia disaffiliating from the national party, and in the case of Virginia, dissolving itself.
 The party in New Mexico also highlighted that according to LP bylaws, that there can never be more than two executive positions overturned in a single convention, making the Mises sweep illegal.
 The Mises-dominated party changed the bylaws after their sweep to amend this.
 After Mises-affiliated libertarians in Virginia reformed their branch of the party quickly seeing backing from the national party, the dissidents then formed a splinter group, the Virginia Classical Liberal Party.
 Additionally, after the Libertarian Association of Massachusetts disaffiliated, Mises hardliners formed the Libertarian Party of Massachusetts, which the national party recognized as the official libertarian branch in the state.
 Mises was also able to block the disaffiliation of the New Hampshire party.

 The Association of Liberty State Parties (ALSP) was officially formed on December 3, 2022, as a national party committee between the Massachusetts and New Mexico parties, and the Virginian splinters.
 The party's first goal was to organize a national convention for the nomination of candidates for President and Vice President of the United States, and to expand into more states.